Guide: Train a Reasoning Model

 Human curation feedback can add the nuance that makes a truly great model/product.
 Kiln offers a number of tools to make this easy:

-Have a subject matter expert rate the synthetic training set, and filter your training data to only use high quality samples.
+Have a subject matter expert , and filter your training data to only use high quality samples.

-Have subject matter experts repair poorly rated outputs, giving the model important examples of places it likely would have failed without fine-tuning.
+Have subject matter experts , giving the model important examples of places it likely would have failed without fine-tuning.

-Use human-led chain of thought prompts as described here, to generate large synthetic data sets for fine-tuning.
+Use human-led chain of thought prompts as described , to generate for fine-tuning.

-When you find a pattern of bugs, use synthetic data generation with human guidance to create samples of correct input/output pairs.
+When you find a pattern of bugs, use to create samples of correct input/output pairs.
 Add these to your training set to fix the behaviour the next time you train.